dabernado/kayak/std.md

     - ante/post computation (generation/quotation)
         - "ante" being some program that modifies/generates code
         - "post" being the modified/generated code that is ran, represented as data or actual code
-        - this can be implemented via a macro system + `reflect/reify` iso on a code-as-data structure
+        - this can be implemented via a macro system + `quote/unquote` iso
-            - could these be one and the same via an abstract syntax tree type?
     - hypo/hyper computation (implementation/interpretation)
         - "hypo" being some program that implements lower-level constructs in some "hypercomputation"
             - e.g., a program that decides what kind of memory allocation scheme a program uses
             - e.g., a program that decides which effect handlers are used by the program it implements
         - "hyper" being the program that a "hypocomputation" implements
-        - this can be implemented via evaluative reflection + implementation protocols
+        - this can be implemented via processing ASTs before an `unquote` on different platforms
-            - hyperprograms can send arrow arguments as messages to a hypoprogram running on a separate process
-                - the hypoprogram can dynamically decide which I/O arrows to apply
-                - this corresponds to `simulate`ing a program and its side effects
+            - e.g., migrating from linux to sel4, or to a distributed cluster
+            - arrow calls can be matched against and replaced, as the VM essentially represents a hypocomputation already
     - fore/back computation (manifestation/control)
         - "fore" being the base program that a user wants to run and interact with
         - "back" being the metaprogram that controls the "foreprogram"
             - a 'degenerate, one-shot' example would be a config file that is loaded at runtime
-        - this can be implemented via a more flexible arrow system
+        - this can be implemented via message passing between subcomputions
-            - controller process can send live control inputs to another running process
+            - one subcomputation represents the forecomputation and receives all its inputs from the other
+            - the other is the backcomputation and receives live inputs via arrow functions
-- Migration
+- Hot code migration
-    - updating code in a process while it is still running
-    - moving a process from one machine to another while it is still running
-- What does "code-as-data" look like in Kayak?
-    - need an AST data type, likely an inductive of a sum type
-    - should we rewrite the VM to operate on this type?
-- How will code be able to modify itself while its running?
-    - reify itself into AST, make changes and then reflect into the AST?
-- How can implement the three dimensions of reflection in a reversible manner?
+    - Do we need some kind of versioning system for live code updates?

 ### Coroutines
 - implemented via negative types